 375. Teaching Apprentice Practicum.
 (1 to 4) Seminar, to be arranged.
 Preparation: apprentice personnel employment as teaching assistant, associate, or fellow.
-Teaching apprenticeship under active guidance and supervision of regular faculty member responsible for curriculum and instruction at the University.
+Teaching apprenticeship under active guidance and supervision of regular faculty member responsible for curriculum and instruction at UCLA.
 May be repeated for credit.
-S/U grading (F.W.Sp)
+S/U grading.
+(F,W,Sp)